 Toward the end of the 1500s and throughout the 1600s, Panama was an important center for conquistadors, smugglers and famous pirates such as Henry Morgan and Francis Drake, who pillaged and destroyed cities.
 In 1821 the Isthmus of Panama gained its independence from the Spanish crown and became part of Simón Bolívar’s Gran Colombia.
 This did not last long though, because Gran Colombia was dissolved and Panama became part of Nueva Granada.

+In 1846, the discovery of gold in California spurred the economic development of Panama.
 The first transoceanic railway was built between 1850 and 1855, connecting the two coasts.
 In 1880 the French began construction of an inter-oceanic canal under the leadership of Ferdinand de Lesseps.
 They failed in their attempt, as the workforce was plagued by debilitating diarrhea, malaria, yellow fever and typhus, and above all, due to “The Company’s” financial problems.
 In 1903, Panama gained its separation from Colombia.
+The city gradually changed its aspect, transforming itself into a cosmopolitan city with a 19th century European resemblance.

 In 1914, the United States government completed the construction of the renowned Panama Canal.
 The United States held power over the Canal until December 1999 when the Torrijos-Carter agreements were established and the canal was transferred to full Panamanian control.
 The Canal measures 52 miles (80 Kilometers) long from Colón, in the Caribbean, to Panama City on the Pacific coast.
 A ship can cross the canal in an average of eight to ten hours.
 Once across, ships either ascend or descend some 26 meters through three locks: Gatún, Pedro Miguel and Miraflores.
 It took nearly 10 years to build, with a local labor force of over 75,000 men and women, at a cost of nearly $400 million dollars.
 The Canal was opened to maritime traffic on August 15, 1914.
 Since that time over 700,000 ships have crossed it.